thkwznk/aseprite-scripts/ROADMAP.md

 - Added the "Modify Frame Rate" name to appear in the Undo History
 - Added a tooltip that appears after modifying the frame rate/duration
+- Fix extension to no longer throw when extensions commands are searched using the "Run Command" dialog

 ## Select Content